Use Conformance Scan v2

 • Set the destination where Conformance Scan writes logs and on what level.

-If you set the log level to debug in when running Scan v2, all the values of all variables in your scan configuration are printed in the clear in the scan logs.
+If you set the log level to debug when running Scan v2, all the values of all variables in your scan configuration are printed in the clear in the scan logs.
 Depending on your API, this can include credentials.

 For the full list of settings and what they do, see API Conformance Scan settings.